 If you have a car and plan to drive with your baby, you need to buy a car seat.
 Your baby must always be in their car seat, including when you bring them home from the hospital.

 WHAT’S THE LAW?

 It’s the most precious time of your life.
-We get it, and don’t want to rain on your parade, that’s why we are here to ensure everything goes as smoothly as possibly.
+We get it, and don’t want to rain on your parade, that’s why we are here to ensure everything goes as smoothly as possible.
 That means following the law and making sure your baby is safe.
-In the UK the latest law states says that until your baby is 15 months old, they must be in a rear-facing car seat when travelling in a car, however, Joie experts recommend to keep your child rear-facing until 4 years old.
-If you have an airbag in the front seat of your car, you should put the carseat in the back.
+In the UK the latest law states that until your baby is 15 months old, they must be in a rear-facing car seat when travelling in a car, however, Joie experts recommend keeping your child rear-facing until 4 years old.
+If you have an airbag in the front seat of your car, you should put the car seat in the back.
 If you’d like to keep an eye on your little one on the road, ask another adult to sit in the back next to your baby.

 Now that we have the scary bits out of the way, welcome to the world of shopping for your baby.
 Yes, it can be overwhelming – the sheer quantity of products out there can be daunting.
 We’re here to share our tips and pointers to help you travel in style, comfort and, above all else, safety.

 CAN I BORROW A CAR SEAT OR BUY SECOND HAND?